ElGamerViejuno/translations-revisions-and-text-updates-to-spanish-in-bg-mods/README.md

 ## REVISIONS AND UPDATES OF TEXTS IN PROGRESS
 - ...

-## OTHER MODS I PLAN TO TRANSLATE/REVISE/UPDATE IN THE FUTURE
+## OTHER MODS I PLAN TO TRANSLATE/REVISE/UPDATE TO SPANISH IN THE FUTURE
 - Ascension
 - BG1 NPC Project
 - The Tweaks Anthology